 Financial Aid

-Tarleton State University offers student financial aid in the form of loans, grants, work opportunities and scholarships to help assist with your educational expenses while attending Tarleton State University.
+The Office of Financial Aid and Office of Scholarships offers student financial aid in the form of grants, student employment opportunities, loans, and scholarships to help assist with your educational expenses while attending Tarleton State University.
 To determine a student's eligibility for financial aid, the student and parent (if the student is dependent) must first complete the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA).
+The Office of Financial Aid will determine the types of college financial aid you’re eligible for based on your FAFSA or TASFA.

-To apply for financial aid, a student must submit a Free Application for Federal Student Aid (FAFSA) each year (opens October 1 each year).
-The 2024-2025 FAFSA had changes that delayed its opening until December 2023.
+To apply for financial aid, a student must submit a Free Application for Federal Student Aid (FAFSA) each year.
+The FAFSA is for US Citizens and eligible non-citizens.
+The 2025-2026 FAFSA had changes that delayed its opening until December 2024.
 To access the online FAFSA you must go to www.studentaid.gov.
 A student and parent must first apply for their FSA ID.
 The FSA ID is a unique federal identifier that allows you to complete the FAFSA, make FAFSA corrections, and access your federal financial aid history.
 The FSA ID is also accessed through the www.studentaid.gov website.
-In some cases, you may be able to only file the Texas Application for State Financial Aid (TASFA).
-The TASFA is accessed on our Financial Aid website or by visiting www.collegeforalltexans.com.
-The Office of Financial Aid will determine the types of college financial aid you’re eligible for based on your FAFSA/TASFA.

 Priority Dates